Amakusa, Kumamoto: Climate

 Amakusa has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year, and is heaviest from May to August.
 The average annual temperature in Amakusa is 18.2 C. The average annual rainfall is 2109.8 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 28.3 C, and lowest in January, at around 8.6 C. The highest temperature ever recorded in Amakusa was 39.6 C on 20 August 2013; the coldest temperature ever recorded was -7.0 C on 25 January 2016.

 Demographics

 Per Japanese census data, the population of Amakusa in 2020 is 75,783 people.
 Amakusa has been conducting censuses since 1920.
+Amakusa has the distinction of being the fastest depopulating city in Japan since the last census (2005).